Lieder im Entgleiten— Orchestral Songs —

 The Work

-In three parts, the work tells a story—a story of the celebration of life, of slipping away, of amazement and transfiguration.
+In three movements, the work tells a story – a story of the celebration of life, of slipping away, of wonder, and of transfiguration.

-The lyricism of the art songs are juxtaposed with dramatically performed texts, semi-staged action, and direct address to the audience, which is captivatingly drawn into the action, surrounded by sound from music on stage, sound from afar, and texts rising from offstage.
+The lyricism of the art songs is set in dialogue with dramatically performed texts, semi-staged action, and a direct address to the audience, which is drawn into the unfolding drama in a wholly compelling manner – enveloped by music on the podium, sound from a distance, and texts rising from the wings, suffused with sound.

 The Text

-4500-year-old texts from ancient Egypt, works by the great philosophers of the Orient and Occident, passages from the Old Testament and historical and contemporary poetry combine to form a libretto that takes the audience on a journey.
+Texts four and a half millennia old from ancient Egypt, works of the great philosophers of the Orient and Occident, passages from the Old Testament, and poetry both historical and contemporary are woven together into a libretto that takes the audience on a journey.

-Poetic statements, sentences and aphorisms by Friedrich Schiller, Johann Wolfgang von Goethe, Alexander Pope, Friedrich Hölderlin, Rainer Maria Rilke, Justinus Kerner, Paul Celan, Dietrich Bonhoeffer, Jean de la Croix, Manfred Osten and Hartmut Oliver Horst, among others, are used.
+Poetic utterances, maxims, and aphorisms are drawn from, among others, Friedrich Schiller, Johann Wolfgang von Goethe, Alexander Pope, Friedrich Hölderlin, Rainer Maria Rilke, Justinus Kerner, Paul Celan, Dietrich Bonhoeffer, Jean de la Croix, Manfred Osten, and Hartmut Oliver Horst.

 The Music

-Scored for large orchestra and elaborately and colorfully orchestrated, the music follows the text, depicting the range of human feeling and experience.
+Scored for large orchestra and orchestrated with both lavishness and brilliance of colour, the music follows the text, mapping the full breadth of human feeling and experience.

-Following in the tradition of the great symphonic works, the music transports the listener into a world of sound that is captivating in its individuality and disturbing in its emotional impact.
+Firmly rooted in the tradition of the great symphonic works, the music transports the listener into a sound world that captivates through its singularity and overwhelms through its emotional power.

 — Hartmut Oliver Horst —